splitforms.com

 How do I stop email spam bots from filling out my contact form?

 Two layers.
 (1) Honeypot — a hidden form field bots fill but humans don't see; backend recognizes non-empty submissions as spam.
-(2) AI spam classifier — every submission scored by an ML model; flagged submissions routed to a separate folder. splitforms ships both on every plan including free.
+(2) Server-side filters — a time-trap, rate limits, and content heuristics check every submission; flagged submissions are routed to a separate folder. splitforms ships both on every plan including free.

 Why don't I need CAPTCHA for most forms?

 Most form spam is cheap automated bots that don't render JS or solve puzzles.
 They parse HTML, fill inputs, POST.
 A honeypot catches them (bots fill every input; humans skip hidden ones).
-The AI classifier catches the smarter ones.
-Combined, ~95% of automated spam blocked with zero user friction.
+The time-trap and content heuristics catch the smarter ones.
+Combined, the vast majority of automated spam is blocked with zero user friction.

 What's a honeypot field?